-After having been in the industry for over 20 years now, and with 3Sharp being over 16 years old – you can bet that we have our fair share of demo catastrophes.
+After having been in the industry for over 20 years now, and with 3Sharp being over 16 years old – you can bet that we have our fair share of horror stories.
 We figured it would be fun to share some of them with all of you in the hopes that you can learn from our mistakes.

 As you could imagine, I was not expecting many attendees.
 And naturally, I had no demo backup plan.